pkmn/ai/DESIGN.md

 );
 ```

+TRIGGERS

+1. trigger when new version of agent added
+2. trigger after battle to update rating in matchmaking table (and version history table?)

 CSPRNG random number stored in battles table = links games in a match, also determines team
 selection (used to index into teams DB file stored on the controller box).
 Number given to agents
 who can use it to consistently seed their PRNG if desired (how to get reproducible results - need to